flutter/website/src/deployment/obfuscate.md

 ## Limitations

-Note that obfuscating your code does _not_ encrypt resources nor does it make your app impervious to reverse engineering.
+Note that obfuscating your code does _not_ encrypt resources nor does it protect against reverse engineering.
 It only renames symbols with more obscure names.

 {{site.alert.info}}